mykola-kot/funs-back/README.md

 # Simple App

 This repository contains the solution for the test assignment.
+The time limit is up to 3 hours.

 ## Important Note